assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft8.md

 The following are the main goals of the protocol.

 * **128-bit security**.
-    The best attack SHOULD be a 2^128 brute force attack.
+    The best attack should be a 2^128 brute force attack.
-    No attack SHOULD be feasible until there are (if there ever will be) large-enough quantum computers.
+    No attack should be feasible until there are (if there ever will be) large-enough quantum computers.

 * **Forward secrecy**.